 This site costs money to keep up.
 The only way it pays for itself is shopping referrals.
 If you appreciate the info here, please click thru one of my Amazon ads the next time you want to shop online.
 It won’t cost you anything extra and it keeps the site going:

-Rattlesnake Gulch is a historic mining area north of Delta off Highway 50.
-It was private land which the BLM reacquired so it’s open to panning but can’t be claimed!
-The turnoff is between mile marker 61-63 and is marked well (Rattlesnake Gulch Rd 730).
-The old road down to the Gunnison River is in […]
+Rattlesnake Gulch is a historic area north of Delta off Highway 50.
+It was private (railroad) land which the BLM reacquired so it’s open to panning but can’t be claimed!
+The turnoff is between mile marker 60-61on Highway 50 and is marked well (Rattlesnake Gulch Rd 730).
+The old road down to the Gunnison River […]

 Last fall I was driving by a construction site in our little town of Silverthorne.
 The site is a block west of the main highway through town and therefore about three blocks from the Blue River.
 The construction was for a new microbrewery and I noticed a big pile of dirt from the foundation digging. […]